JuanIrache/dji-srt-viewer/README.md

 ## TODO

-- Tap reads as double tap on mobile
 - Review why the H sign appears with bad data (some gopro samples in gpx)
 - Read and save gpx in local storage?
 - satellite images appear pixelated now, for some reason